jobjo/jobjo.github.io/_posts/2015-02-04-existensially-quantified-types-fsharp.md

 and the ability to pattern match over `Option` values:

 {% highlight fsharp %}
-let myFunction (p: Option<'T>) =
+let foo =
-  match p with
+  match someValue with
   | Some x  -> ...
   | None    -> ...
 {% endhighlight %}

-How were we to define an isomorphic data type without using a sum-type?
+Is it possible to define an isomorphic data type without using an algebraic data type?

 One solution is given by [church-encodings](http://en.wikipedia.org/wiki/Church_encoding); A data structure can be encoded as a function accepting one continuation per constructor.
 For instance consider a function